-When my daughter was three years old, for some reason that’s unbeknownst to me, she decided that what people do with Halloween candy is…donate it.
+When my daughter was three years old, I didn’t think anything about fostering childhood resilience when it came to Halloween.
+For some reason that’s unbeknownst to me, she decided that what people do with Halloween candy is…donate it.
 Who was I to argue with her thoughtful idea?
 So, for the past two years, we’ve gathered up her loot and handed it off to a grateful recipient.

 I somehow assumed that this is what she’d want to do with it forever.
-Yeah, I blush as I tell you that.
-Just call me naive and we’ll get on with things, shall we?
+Yeah, just call me naive and we’ll get on with things, shall we?
 In any case, we started Halloween today with our standard plan to donate her candy.
 She was completely on board.

-For better or worse, most commercial candies simply aren’t options for her health-wise.
-To compensate for that, we have alternate “safe” treats at our house.
-She’d broken off a square of dark chocolate during lunch at home just a few hours earlier.
+For better or worse, however, most commercial candies simply aren’t options for her health-wise.
+To compensate for that, we have alternate “safe” treats at our house, usually healthy options.
+She’d broken off a square of dark chocolate during lunch at home just a few hours earlier as a special treat.

 With all that in mind, I read the ingredients.
 She quickly self-identified that the candy she chose wouldn’t work for her.
 And then she mourned.